 The most common way for a herniated disc to develop is the aging process.
 As we grow older, years of wear take a toll and the disc naturally begins to deteriorate, which can cause tears in the disc’s outer wall to form.
 However, a number of other herniated disc causes also exist that can either accelerate this deterioration or directly lead to disc damage.
 Some examples include:

 - Poor posture

 - Poor lumbar support at the office

-While limiting these risks factors will not guarantee that you will never develop a herniated disc or other spine condition, it will help you prevent it by increasing your overall spine health.
+While limiting these risks factors will not guarantee that you will never develop a herniated disc or other spine conditions, it will help you prevent it by increasing your overall spine health.

-To learn more about the various herniated disc causes, visit your physician or a spine specialist.
-If you develop the condition and haven’t found relief from conservative treatments, contact Laser Spine Institute to learn how our minimally invasive decompression and stabilization procedures can help you find relief from your herniated disc pain.
+To learn more about the various herniated disc causes, visit your doctor or a spine specialist.
+If you develop the condition and haven’t found relief from conservative treatments such as pain medication, chiropractic care and physical therapy, contact Laser Spine Institute to learn how our minimally invasive decompression and stabilization procedures can help you find relief from your herniated disc pain.

 At Laser Spine Institute, we have helped more than 75,000 patients find relief from chronic neck and back pain, setting us apart as the leader in minimally invasive spine surgery.
 Our surgeons use a less than 1-inch incision and muscle-sparing techniques in order to alleviate symptoms while resulting in less bleeding and a lower risk of complication compared to traditional open back surgery.^

 Through a no-cost MRI review* of your spine, we can evaluate your condition to see if you are a candidate for one of our minimally invasive herniated disc procedures.